PaperPrototype/Intro-Coding-and-Computers/Week 0 - Fundamentals/Lecture/english.md

 # Intro
-Computers have a language that they understand, positive `+` and negative `-` electric signals.
-How does a computer store all those electric signals?
+The language that computers understand are positive `+` and negative `-` electric charges, because they literally only have electric currents to work with (from a battery or being pluged in to an electric outlet).
+How does a computer *store* all those electric charges?
 Millions and millions of switches, containing a positive electric charge, or a negative electric charge.

 Each electric charge is called a "bit".
-But the idea of using 0s and 1s to represent everything is refered to as "binary". "bi" meaning 2, because there are only two symbols in a computers alphabet.

-We usually use the symbol `1` to represent positive charges and `0` to represent negative charges.
+A bit can be either positive, or negative.
+We use the symbol `1` to represent positive charges and `0` to represent negative charges.
+This is always the case.

+The formal name for the *language* of 0s and 1s "binary".

-We **won't** go into the details of how a computers "processor" can take tons of `+` and `-` signals and "process" them.
-Instead we will focus on how we can represent numbers, letters, and everything you see on a computer, using only 0s and 1s (aka electric signals).
+In case your wondering how a computers "processor" can take tons of `+` and `-` signals and "process" them, we **won't** be covering that because THAT is not the focus of this course.
+Instead, we will focus on how we can represent numbers, letters, and everything you see on a computer, using only 0s and 1s (aka electric signals) to be able to code, and understand how that code is able to create images and text files (such as your reading right now; when you click on a letter there is litterally a computer code of 0's and 1's in the background for each letter or symbol).

 When we are "coding" it just means we are writing thousands of instructions for a computers processor using binary.
 We put those instructions in a file.
 Those files of instructions are called a "program" or "app".

 But we don't want to code using 0s and 1s!

-Thankfully some smart people made a *program* (using binary!) that took text (aka letter) based instructions from a file and turned them into binary instructions for us!
+Thankfully some smart people made a *program* (using binary!) that took text (aka symbols, letters, numbers...anything) based instructions from a file and turned them into binary instructions for us!

-...But, how can you represent text (letters and symbols) using only binary?
+...But, how can you represent text using only binary?
 Lets answer that question first, then we'll get to coding.

-# Binary
+# Lesson 0: BINARY
-Lets start by learning how to represent numbers using only two symbols, `0` and `1`, then we'll show you how letters are represented.
+Lets start by learning how to represent numbers.

-In the "decimal" ("dec" meaning ten) number system we have ten symbols to work with, `0, 1, 2, 3, 4, 5, 6, 7, 8, 9`.
-This is why people will say the decimal number system has a "base" of ten.
+In our standard number system, called the "decimal" system, we have 10 symbols we use to represent numbers.
+These symbols are `0, 1, 2, 3, 4, 5, 6, 7, 8, 9`.

-We will make a number system like the tens system except using using only two symbols, `0` and `1`.

-In binary we only have two symbols `0, 1` and that is why number represented in binary are said to have a base of 2.
+In binary, we only have two symbols, `0` and `1`, to represent every number.

-In binary we can have `0` represent the value 0, and `1` represent the value 1.
+In binary, we have `0` represent the value 0, and `1` represent the value 1.

-But that doesn't get us very far!
+With one column of binary numbers we can count up to 1.

 ```
+(1s place)
 0
 1
 2 ?
 ```

-To solve this, we can look at how the decimal (tens) system counts farther than its last symbol -> 9.
+But that doesn't get us very far!

+The decimal (standard) number system can count up to 9 using only one column.

 ```
+(1s place)
 0
 1
 2